gallantries/gallantries.github.io/_events/2019-03-25-first-galantries-workshop.md

 {% assign loc = page.locations | where:"city", "Rotterdam" | first %}
 {% include map.html location=loc showmap=true zoomlevel=15 hidepopup=true %}

 The workhop will be held in room 1528 on the 15th floor of the Ee building.
 Computers are provided in this room.
-To enter the building you will need to pick up a visitors pass that will be waiting for you at the entrance.
+To enter the building you will need to pick up a visitors pass that will be waiting for you at the reception (3rd floor).

 ## Freiburg